This post contains affiliate links

 The center is run by the government and explains that “One of the commitments of the Mexican State is the preservation and safeguard of the cultural heritage of our country.
 The sound heritage is a fundamental part of that heritage and a fundamental element of national identity and memory.”

-They have concerts, exhibitions, galleries, a ‘sound garden’ (I don’t know what that is but I want to go) and much more – click here to check it out!
+They have concerts, exhibitions, galleries, a ‘sound garden’ (I don’t know what that is but I want to go) and much more – click here to check it out their upcoming events!

 Treats on treats on treats at Le Caroz Bakery